Fitbit goes live with irregular heart rate notifications in Europe

 This means that in addition to FDA approval, the company has now secured the CE Mark in Europe.
 This allows the device on your wrist to be able to passively monitor your heart rhythms for signs of irregularities such as atrial fibrillation (Afib).

 The tech works passively while a person is still or sleeping

 The regulatory paperwork was actually done by Alphabet Inc, which is the parent company of Google.
 Fitbit sits under its umbrella ever since the recent acquisition.
 This filing was submitted in March so the FDA approval for Fitbit’s algorithm came through quite quickly.
 The CE Mark took a bit longer to secure.

 The unique part about this tech is that it analyses wearers’ heart rhythms using the photoplethysmography (PPG) sensors that can be found on most of Fitbit’s wearables.
 So it is quite different and should not be confused with Fitbit Sense’s (and Charge 5’s) ability to get these types of readings from an ECG sensor.
-The company already has FDA approval for that.
+The company already has regulatory approval for that.

 The benefit of using PPG sensors is the fact that they work passively in the background by tracking the blood flow in a user’s wrist.
 The passive monitoring heart feature kicks in when a user is asleep or at rest.
 It essentially works as a continuous ECG monitor.

 Essential reading: Top fitness trackers and health gadgets